-Weblate adminis Tration Welcome, Weblate test.
-View Site / Documentation / Change password / Log ou Home→ Weblate translations s - Components - Add Component Add Component IMPORT SPEED DOCUMENTATION Required fields are marked in n bold.
+Weblate administ ration Welcome, weblate test.
+View site / documentation / change password / log out Home → Weblate translations Components > Add Component Add Component IMPORT SPEED DOCUMENTATION Required fields are marked in bold.
 Component name: Android Display name URL slug: android Name used in URLs and filenames.
-Project: WeblateOrg ▼ → + Version control system: Git Version control system to use to access your repository containing translations.
+Project: WeblateOrg ▼ Version control system: Git Version control system to use to access your repository containing translations.
 You can also choose additional integration with third party providers to submit merge requests.
 Source code repository: weblate://weblateorg/language-names URL of a repository, use weblate://project/component to share it with other component.
 Repository push URL: URL of a push repository, pushing is turned off if empty.
-Repository browser: Link to repository browser, use {(branch)} for branch, ((filename)) and {(line)} as filename and line placeholders.
-Exported repository URL: URL of repository where users can fetch changes from Weblate Source string bug reporting address: Repository branch: E-mail address for reports on errors in source strings.
+Repository browser: Link to repository browser, use {{branch}} for branch, {{filename}} and {{line}} as filename and line placeholders.
+Exported repository URL: UVI of consideration when come and finish absence from Webbler.
+Source string bug reporting URL of repository where users can fetch changes from Weblate address: Email address for raports on errors in source stripes.
+Laws amonty for no amaile E-mail address for reports on errors in source strings.
 Leave empty for no e-mails.
-Repository branch to translate Filemask: app/src/main/res/values-/strings.xml Path of files to translate relative to repository root, use instead of language code, for example: po/.po or locale//LC_MESSAGES/django.po.
-Monolingual base language file: app/src/main/res/values/strings.xml Filename of translation base file, containing all strings and their source; it is recommended for monolingual translation formats. ■ Edit base file Whether users will be able to edit t the base file for monolingual translations.
-Template for new translations: Filename of file used for creating new translations.
-For gettext choose, pot file.
-File format: Android String Resource ▼ Locked Locked component will not get a ny translation updates.
-Allow translation propagat Whether translation updates in or tion ther components will cause automatic translation in this one Turn on suggestions Whether to allow translation sugg Suggestion voting Whether users can vote for sugge estions.
-Autoaccept suggestions: Automatically accept suggestions with this number of votes, use 0 to turn it off.
-Translation flags: - Additional comma-separated flags to influence quality checks.
+Repository branch: Repository branch to translate Filemask: app/src/main/res/values-/strings.xml Path of files to translate relative to repository root, use instead of language code, for example: po/,po or locale//LC_MESSAGES/django.po.
+Monolingual base language file: app/src/main/res/values/strings.xml Template for new translations: Filename of file used for creating new translations.
+For gettext choose .pot file.
+File format: Android String Resource ▼ Locked Locked component will not get an Allow translation propagation whether translation updates in other translation updates in other translation updates in other translation updates in other translations. on her components will cause automatic translation in this one ✓ Turn on suggestions Whether to allow translation suggestions estions at all. ☐ Suggestion voting Whether users can vote for sugge ations.
+Autoaccept suggestions: O Automatically accept suggestions with this number of votes, use 0 to turn it off.
+Translation flags: Additional comma-separated flags to influence quality checks.
 Possible values can be found in the documentation.
-Translation license: MIT License Contributor agreement: User agreement which needs to be approved before a user can translate this component.
-Create new language file New translation: oreate from language free New translation: How to handle requests for creating new translations.
-New translation: Language code style:
+Translation license: MIT License v Contributor agreement: Contributor agreement: User agreement which needs to be approved before a user can translate this component.
+Contributor agreement: New translation: Create new language file ▼ Contributor agreement: New translation: Create new language file How to handle requests for creating new translations.
+Contributor agreement: New translation: Language code style: Create new language file ▼